-There’s nothing “shrimpy” about these double stuffed big boys.
-They’re double stuffed and packed with Heinen’s frozen shrimp, sweet peppers, onions and cheese.
+There’s nothing “shrimpy” about these big boys; in fact, they’re double stuffed with Heinen’s frozen shrimp, sweet peppers, onions and cheese.

 There’s no need to live near the coastline when you can enjoy delicious seafood from your local Heinen’s.
-Their frozen shrimp are my go-to for a quick seafood fix and easy weeknight eats such as these seafood quesadillas.
+Their frozen shrimp are my go-to for a quick seafood fix or easy weeknight eat.

 For the Quesadilla

 - 12 Heinen’s frozen shrimp

 - 2 ½ cups Heinen’s shredded Colby Jack or Mexican cheese blend